Wisconsin Civil Statute of Limitations Laws

 Civil Statutes of Limitations Generally

-Every state has time limits for the filing of lawsuits and other civil actions called "statute of limitations" laws.
-Wisconsin's civil statute of limitations laws are generally similar to those in other states.
-Wisconsin's statutes of limitations range from two to six years depending on the type of case.
-The statutory clock starts ticking typically on the date of the incident or the discovery of the harm.
+The Wisconsin statute of limitations laws are like those in other states.
+Depending on the type of case, the statutes of limitations in Wisconsin range from two to six years.
+Under Wisconsin law, the statutory clock starts ticking on the date of the injury or the discovery of the harm (in some cases).

 Civil Statutes of Limitations in Wisconsin

-Each state's statutes of limitations may vary.
-The chart below highlights civil statutes of limitations in Wisconsin.
+The various state statutes of limitations vary.
+The chart below highlights the civil statutes of limitations in Wisconsin.

 Three years (Wis.
 Stat. § 893.54)